|La Charrue Bleue||Self Catering||Flexible||3||6||2|

 It is possible to park one or two cars in the courtyard area of the gite but you may also park directly outside the gite.

 Our gîte is perfect for families, couples or friends holidaying together.
+We can provide a travel cot with bedding, a high chair and baby bath if required.

 As we are situated in a rural area, a car is essential in order to make the most of your holiday.